Menu

 Computing Statement of Intent

-Finally, I have added a link to the National Curriculum for Computing.
+• A link to the National Curriculum for Computing

-If you have any Computing related questions please do not hesitate to contact our Computing lead, Mrs Lowe.
-Please feel free to contact me through the school office on 01827 213995 or email office@st-leonards-wigginton.staffs.sch.uk
+If you would like any further information about Computing at St. Leonard's, please do not hesitate to contact our Computing Lead, Mrs Lowe, through the school office on 01827 213995 or by emailing office@st-leonards-wigginton.staffs.sch.uk.
+We are always happy to discuss our curriculum and answer any questions you may have.

 Keeping safe online